Hannah More: Last years

 In Hannah More's last years, philanthropists from all parts made pilgrimages to Wrington, and after 1828 to Clifton, where she died on 7 September 1833.
 More left about £30,000, chiefly in legacies to charitable institutions and religious societies.
 The residue was to go to a new Church of St Philip and St Jacob in Bristol.
 She was buried beside her sisters at the Church of All Saints, Wrington, which has a bust of her in the south porch, beside one of the local son John Locke.

 Legacy

-Several local schools and St. Michael's Church (Reisterstown, Maryland) are named after More.
+Several local schools are named after More.
 Hannah More Primary School was built in Bristol Old Market in the 1840s.
 Her image appeared in 2012 on the Bristol Pound, a local currency.
-The street in Wrington where she was buried has been named Hannah More Close.
+Wringdon has named a local street the Hannah More Close.
+The Hannah More Academy and St. Michael's Church, both in Reisterstown, Maryland, in the United States, are named after More.

-However, the Liberal politician Augustine Birrell, in his 1906 work Hannah More Once More, claimed to have buried all 19 volumes of Moore's works in his garden in disgust.
+However, the Liberal politician Augustine Birrell, in his 1906 work Hannah More Once More, claimed to have buried all 19 volumes of More's works in his garden in disgust.